harmatiuk/harmatiuk/README.md

 * 🚀 Design and implement scalable, reliable ETL/ELT pipelines
 * 🧰 Build data transformations with SQL and Python
-* ☁️ Deploy and orchestration on GCP (Composer, Dataflow, BigQuery, DataProc, Cloud Functions) & AWS (EMR, Redshift, MWAA, Firehose, Athena, Glue, Lambda functions)
+* ☁️ Deploy and orchestration on GCP & AWS
 * 🛠️ APIs with FastAPI to expose data and integrations

 ---